DuempelmannLea/endometriosis_endometrium_scRNA_atlas/README.md

 ## **Introduction**

 This repository is intended to support the analysis presented in the accompanying publication "Tracing Endometriosis: Coupling deeply phenotyped, single-cell based Endometrial Differences and AI for disease pathology and prediction".
-It contains custom code for atlas integration, Sample-wise Principal Component Analysis, annotation transfer, time trajectory analysis, cluster-wise differential expression analysis, and ligand-receptor analysis. as well as the code to recreate figures and extended data figures.
+It contains custom code for atlas integration, Sample-wise Principal Component Analysis, annotation transfer, time trajectory analysis, cluster-wise differential expression analysis, and ligand-receptor analysis, as well as the code to recreate figures and extended data figures.

 ## **Associated Publication**
 ### **Publication Title**